maliMirkec/personal-website/site/articles/interview-for-remote-working-hub.md

 This helped me gain more audience and more confidence.
 So, I also began publishing articles for prominent publications like LogRocket, Toptal Blog and most recently, CSS-Tricks.
 All this effort was not useless—clients began to contact me directly!

-> {cldnry pereanu-sebastian-qFH7-yKoxik-unsplash_yshfnx.jpg "Old-school typewriter." %}
+{% cldnry "pereanu-sebastian-qFH7-yKoxik-unsplash_yshfnx" "Old-school typewriter." %}

 _Image credit: [https://unsplash.com/photos/qFH7-yKoxik](https://unsplash.com/photos/qFH7-yKoxik)_